ricardobranco777/clean_registry/README.md

 Docker image for `linux/amd64` available at `ghcr.io/ricardobranco777/clean_registry:latest`

-By default it performs a cleanup of untagged images with the help of the Docker Registry garbage collector.
-The optional `-x` flag may be used to remove the specified repositories or tagged images.
+By default it performs a cleanup of untagged images with the help of the Docker Registry garbage collector or remove the specified repositories or tagged images.

 ## Usage